 Date: 22/11/2008.
-Reviewed 29/11/2011& checked April 2017
+Reviewed 29/11/2011; April 2017; September 2020; August 2023

 General

 The church tower is the oldest part of the church dating from the 15th century.
 Access to it has to be carefully controlled as the stairs are narrow and steep and the exit onto the Tower itself is through a small door.
 There are trip hazards on the tower top floor from the supports for the weathercock.
 The battlements mean that there is not an even wall around it.
 There are further risks from the fact that the tower gives access to the ringing chamber and the bell chamber.